yezz123/authx/docs/configuration/cache/functions.md

 ## Initial the Redis Class

-Redis is a good choice for caching, that why we need to use it, maybe to store the token or users data some configuration relate to cache.
+Redis is a good choice for caching, that why we need to use it to store the token or users data some configuration relate to cache.

 In Python we use [`aioredis`](https://aioredis.readthedocs.io/en/stable/) library to connect to Redis.